 - When you are ready, you walk out the door.
-We will handle the rest for you.
+We will take care of the rest.

 Please understand that you do not have to be present for euthanasia.
 For some people, it is important to be there.
 Other pet owners do not want this to be their last image of a beloved pet, and do not wish to be present.
 This is a deeply personal decision, and may be different for different members of your family.
 We are not here to judge you – we are here to help you through this difficult time.

 ToothAcres handles our cremation services for us.
 They have extensive experience and have been in the area for more than 45 years.
 Rest assured that they will be respectful, and take proper care of your pet.